Mercerenies/latitude/spec/ch4_evaluation.md

 are undefined if a scope object is made to be part of an inheritance hierarchy that does not contain `Object`.

+At the top-level, there is a global scope object.
+This global scope object has a `global` slot that contains itself.

 ## Slot Lookup

 The act of looking up a slot in the associative array of an object is